-The Company's strategy is to invest in the shipping and offshore segments including renewables, directly or indirectly into companies, securities and / or assets with the objective to generate significant medium to long term capital growth.
-The main focus of the Company has previously been on the Rig, PSV and VLCC tanker markets, however the Company has updated its strategy and is now focusing on more diversified and liquid investment portfolio within the energy, transport and commodities markets.
+The Company's strategy is to invest in the shipping, offshore and energy segments, directly or indirectly into companies, securities, commodities and / or assets with the objective to generate significant medium to long term capital growth.
+The main focus of the Company has previously been on the Rig, PSV and VLCC tanker markets, however the Company has expanded its strategy and is now also focusing on more diversified and liquid investment portfolio within the energy, transport and commodities markets.

-The Company during the year 2021 has incorporated a wholly owned subsidiary named Standard Invest AS which provides portfolio management services to the Company and also strengthened its investment team with the addition of two professionals who possess extensive experience in the segments that the Company is operating.
-This expansion is expected to bring more experience, competence and valuable capacity to our investment team.
+During the year 2021, SDSD has incorporated a wholly owned subsidiary named Standard Invest AS which provides portfolio management services to the Company and also strengthened its investment team with the addition of two professionals who possess extensive experience in the segments that the Company is operating.
+This expansion has brought more experience, competence and valuable capacity to our investment team.